chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/Done/Why Is Elm More Popular than Purescript.md

 >
 > GHCJS is full Haskell compiled to JavaScript, including something like the GHC runtime running in JavaScript.
 PureScript is a separate language from Haskell (in particular, it is strict), and is very minimal by comparison.
 It has no runtime, and no required standard libraries.
 You can use it a bit like TypeScript, as a completely standalone thing, generating very small, self-contained libraries.

-- GHCJS indlues the entire Haskell compiler in JS (probably slows down a site's load time significantly) and is designed for whole-system apps
+- GHCJS includes the entire Haskell compiler in JS (probably slows down a site's load time significantly) and is designed for whole-system apps
 - PS has no runtime requirement and can be used like a pocket knife: a solution to a whole-system app, a simple library, a small part of some current system that integrates well, etc.

 ### Thread